A Peruvian Coast, Highland & Tropical Rainforest Adventure

 Visit ancient island villages on the world’s highest navigable lake, Titicaca, and explore the two-mile high city of Cusco.
 Tour the Sacred Valley of the Inca before venturing deep into the mist-filled cloud forest to ascend the mountaintop Citadel of Machu Picchu.

-The package culminates in the mega-diverse, Amazonian tropical rainforest of Tambopata.
+This Peru tour package culminates in the mega-diverse, Amazonian tropical rainforest of Tambopata.

 Prices available upon request